The West That Was, Part 1

 College was where you went if you wanted to learn how to do important things.
 It wasn’t a place to get drunk or to get a work permit for a high status job.
 K-12 schools were more serious places of learning too (with zero politics), but I should add that there was plenty of bullying and a somewhat higher tolerance for brutality among the students.

-We had movies and TV, of course, but the programming was far more “family friendly.”
+We had movies and TV, of course, but the programming was far more family friendly.
 Not because of laws, but because the viewers had a strong preferences regarding what was appropriate, sometimes enforced with boycotts of advertisers.
 In other words, people cared about their culture and wanted to keep it strong.
 They believed in their ways.

 This last point, I suppose, was the key to this era: People still believed in their ways.
-That is, they still thought the civilization of Abraham, Christ,, Raphael, Bernini, Da Vinci, Newton, Mozart, Locke, Jefferson, Brahms, Edison, Bell and the Wright brothers was a blessing to the world.
+That is, they still thought the civilization of Abraham, Jesus, Raphael, Bernini, Da Vinci, Newton, Mozart, Locke, Jefferson, Brahms, Edison, Bell and the Wright brothers was a blessing to the world.

 These people most certainly understood that there was injustice in the world (they had just gone through World War II), and many of them found meaning in fighting injustice.
 There was plenty of complaining, but most of the complainers were trying to improve Western civilization, not to wipe it away as a curse.